Gerardos0/Bank-System/README.md

 # Bank System

 ## Overview
-This project is a Bank System developed for a project in Advanced Object-Oriented Programming.
+This project is a Bank System developed for a project in Advanced Object-Oriented Programming with my partner Hannah Ayala.
 The system interacts with customers and managers to perform various banking operations.

 ---